Pulmonary hypertension

 • Changes in a gene passed down through families, called heritable pulmonary arterial hypertension.

-• Use of some medicines or illegal drugs, including methamphetamine.
+• Use of some medicines or illicit drugs, including methamphetamine.

-• Heart problems present at birth, called a congenital heart defect.
+• Heart condition present at birth, called a congenital heart defect.

-• Other health conditions, including scleroderma, lupus and chronic liver disease such as cirrhosis.
+• Other health conditions, including scleroderma, lupus and cirrhosis.

 Group 2: Pulmonary hypertension caused by left-sided heart disease